ML-GSAI/Scaling-Diffusion-Transformers-muP/README.md

 In this repository, we provide the code and introduction to reproduce our experiments on DiT and PixArt-α.
 Our setup and codebase follow the remarkable [DiT](https://github.com/facebookresearch/DiT/blob/main/environment.yml),  [PixArt-α](https://github.com/PixArt-alpha/PixArt-alpha/blob/master/requirements.txt) and [Maximal Update Parametrization (μP)](https://github.com/microsoft/mup).

-## Systematic Investigation for DiT-μP on ImageNet
+## Systematic investigation for DiT-μP on ImageNet

 ### Implementation of DiT-μP